-Q: My child is failing a class.
+Q: My student is failing a class.
 What should I do?

 Q: How can students request to see their counselor?

-A: Students can sign up to see their counselor in the guidance office.
+A: Students can sign up to see their counselor in the guidance office or they can submit an online request by clicking here.
 If the student has a quick question, they are more than welcome to email their counselor; this is usually the quickest method.